CODESWITHA/CODESWITHA/README.md

   <br>
 	• 👥 Open to connect, receive constructive feedback
   <br>
-•⭐ Fun fact: I read, I yoga, I love to drink smoothies
+•⭐ Fun fact: I read, I yoga & I love to drink smoothies

   <br>
   •💬Let me know if I can help you in anyway :)